Zero to 101

 Many cities and towns in the MAPC region are already taking action reduce their community's greenhouse gas emissions by creating local energy action plans, becoming designated as Green Communities by the Massachusetts Department of Energy Resources, and investing in renewable energy.
 These efforts are the foundation of a net zero framework for holistic climate planning that can enable municipalities to address not just energy use, but also optimize benefits to the environment, public health, economy, and more.
 A net zero plan can provide an overarching framework that serves to harmonize and grow all of the sustainability efforts underway in a community.

 Look at our “What is Net Zero?” page for examples of Net Zero terms and definitions to get started, and check out the pages on process and examples to think through next steps.
-The Local Energy Action Dashboard (LEAD) will give you access to the data points you need to connect the dots.
 This site should serve as a suite of resources: an online toolbox of how-to guidance documents, case studies, templates, and more to help communities develop a Net Zero target and build a holistic plan to get there.

 why: Urgency of now